-The Cornish Heritage Collection, Scheduled Ancient Monument, Gardens and Car Park open from 10.30am when the mine and Cornish Heritage Collection are open - The Grounds close around the end time of the last tour - final admission being approximately 1 hour earlier.
+The Cornish Heritage Collection, Scheduled Ancient Monument, Trenere Wolas Gardyn and visitors Car Park open from 10.30am when the mine and Cornish Heritage Collection are open - The Grounds close around the end time of the last tour - final admission being approximately 1 hour earlier.
 The car park is free to visitors purchasing a museum or mine tour ticket but otherwise a fixed charge will be applied, a ticket needs to be purchased immediately when parking.

 REFRESHMENTS - SLICE OF CORNWALL is a great little tea room offering home made food and cakes very close to the mine at The Homestead Woodland Garden, Crelly, Trenear, Wendron.
 Open Wednesday, Thursday, Friday, Saturday & Sunday from 10 am to 4pm .
-Located on the B3297 about 500 yards on the right hand side as you head towards Redruth from Wendron village. [on the right just beside the grey painted farmhouse on roadside ] Bookings can be made - contact details:- Phone 07903788315 http://www.sliceofcornwall.com/ Email firstname.lastname@example.org Facebook.com/sliceofcornwall - SATNAV TR13 0EU
+Located on the B3297 about 1000 yards on the right hand side as you head towards Redruth from Wendron village. [on the right just beside the grey painted farmhouse on roadside ] Bookings can be made - contact details:- Phone 07903788315 http://www.sliceofcornwall.com/ Email email@example.com Facebook.com/sliceofcornwall - SATNAV TR13 0EU

 GARDENS, CORNISH NATIONAL HERITAGE COLLECTION, REFRESHMENTS*

 REFRESHMENTS - There will be a very limited Tuck Shop service of cold drinks, chocolate, crisps, ices and confectionery during 2020 as refurbishment continues.
 PICNICS IN THE GARDENS Picnics are most welcome.
 If you do bring your own picnic you are very welcome to sit on the bandstand [providing the tea room is closed] where there are tables, seats and chairs, or on the lower lawn, and in the woodland garden.
 When the refreshment counter is open we can provide hot drinks or cold ones too.

 We ask all of those who take picnics to be green and take their litter home, especially any plastic items as we are a plastic-free zone.
 Please leave our tables clean and tidy and please do not discard any food or rubbish in our bins.

 |2020 until further notice - Parking, Museum, Monument & Garden included in underground tour ticket prices - car parking otherwise chargeable